TIU11/rails-application-template/README.md

     cd ~/code                    # Wherever you put your projects rails new my-app -m https://bitbucket.org/tiu/rails-application-template/raw/master/template.rb --database=postgresql --skip-turbolinks --no-scaffold-stylesheet --force

+Look over what the template added to the default app.
+You might spot something that could be improved in the template.

 That's it, take her for a spin:

     cd my-app